 Thus, mixing alcohol and Vicodin helps people experience a more intense high.
 Without the drug, they often experience withdrawal effects.
 Because Vicodin contains opioid drugs, withdrawal symptoms often mirror those heroin addicts experience.

 - Trouble sleeping

 Because Vicodin dependency can lead to withdrawal symptoms, a medical detox program is the best way to start treatment.
 Treatment will focus on detoxification during this early stage and provide comfort and a safe environment to eliminate the substance from your body.

 At times, addiction specialists recommend medication-assisted treatment programs that include administering drugs that can help minimize the risk of relapse.
 Plus, these drugs often further ease the pain and discomfort of going through a Vicodin detox.

 Eventually, patients can choose from a traditional drug rehab program or an intensive outpatient program.
 Both have advantages and disadvantages that you should discuss with your addiction specialist.
 At Lighthouse Recovery Institute, we believe in finding the ultimate comprehensive approach to fight your addiction.

 Our Drug Rehab Center also believes in long-term support for our patients.
 As a result, we provide many services for after addiction treatment, including aftercare measures and follow-up counseling, which can help prevent relapse.
 Remember, recovery is a long-term process that has many ups and downs.
 Therefore, long-term care is paramount to staying healthy and sober.

 Get the Help You Need Today

 At Lighthouse Recovery Institute, we offer an extensive list of drug addiction programs to help you stay clean.
 If you or someone you love is struggling with alcohol or Vicodin addiction, reach out today.
 Our admission specialists will discuss our options and help you find the best treatment plan for your needs.
-Recovery starts today.
+Recovery from drug abuse starts today.